 Over the next decade there continued to be changes to services as NFCS adapted and changed to meet the needs of the rural residents and the communities they call home, and the priorities of funders.

 Northern Frontenac Community Services Corporation continued to grow and engage the residents through initiative, cooperation and direct action.

-In 2016, the organization realized that as our services and catchment area expanded and changed, while the name still reflected the limited geography of Northern Frontenac.
+In 2016, the organization realized that as our services and catchment area expanded and changed, the name still reflected the limited geography of Northern Frontenac.
 With changes coming to the early years funding in 2018, reviewing our name became an important priority.
 As a result, the staff working with the Board of Directors, and in consultation with the membership, looked to find a new name that would better reflect the services and programs we offered throughout Frontenac County.
 We wanted a name that would connect with the families who attended our child and youth programs in South Frontenac and residents throughout the County who volunteer or use our Frontenac Transportation Services.

 In August 2017 Northern Frontenac Community Services announced a new operating name, Rural Frontenac Community Services.
 Northern Frontenac Community Services Corporation continues to be the legal name.

 Along with the new name, came an updated logo that reflected the three themes that were identified during the consultation.

 - We are community, unified, welcoming and friendly.